marykdb/maryk/store/rocksdb/README.md

 **Note:** It is important to call `close()` at the end of the use block to release memory and clean up any processes.

-## Migrations
+## Migrations and Update handling

 The data store always checks if all passed DataModels are compatible with the stored models upon creation.
 If they are not, it will trigger a migration.
 A `migrationHandler` must be defined to handle migrations.

+There is also a `versionUpdateHandler` which enables you to do actions after an update/migration action was successfully done.
+This way you can add intial data which depends on the updated models.

 **Note:** It is possible to add Models, indices, and properties without a migration.
 Additionally, it is possible to set less strict validation rules.
-However, it is not possible to change the types of properties, rename values without making the old value an alternative, or add more strict validation without automatically triggering a migration.
+However, it is not possible to change the types of properties, rename values without having the old value an alternative, or add more strict validation without automatically triggering a migration.

 ```kotlin
 RocksDBDataStore(